Kentox493/Sercing/README.md

 Python 3.x

-SerpAPI API Key: This is required to use Google Search capabilities.
+**SerpAPI API Key**: This is required to use Google Search capabilities.
 You can get an API key by signing up at SerpAPI.

 **Installation**

-Clone this repository to your local machine:
+1. Clone this repository to your local machine:

 ```bash
 git clone https://github.com/Kentox493/Sercing.git
 cd Sercing
 ```
-1. Install the required dependencies using pip:
+2. Install the required dependencies using pip:

 ```bash
 pip install -r requirements.txt